HenriqueALMarques/Senna-Legado/README.md

-# Senna-Legado
+# Senna-Legacy
-Site em homenagem a Ayrton Senna.
-Desenvolvido para fins educacionais.
+A website in tribute to Ayrton Senna.
+Developed for educational purposes.